Tyler-Robison/capstone_1/readme.md

   * Users will also want to know the weather.

 * All unique user searches are saved and can be made again with the same or modified search parameters.
-  * Users may want to repeat searches from previous days and they might not remember the address or radius they entered.
+  * Users may want to repeat searches from previous days and they might not remember the address or search radius they entered.

 ### Site Navigation

 * Upon visiting the site, users will be redirected to the registration page where they can make an account.
 If the user already has an account they can go to the login page instead.

-* Upon succesful login users can view/edit their profile information along with all past searches they have made.
-If the user wishes to search for hikes they can also do that once logged in.
+* Upon succesful login, users can view/edit their profile information, search for hikes or view/repeat past searches they have made.

 * Admin users have the additional ability to delete other user accounts.